Affirming therapy that's actually affirming

 +

 Yes, absolutely.
 Queer couples deal with the same relationship dynamics as any couple.
-Working with an affirmative therapist just means the context is already held — we can spend session time on the actual work instead of explaining your life.
+Working with an affirmative therapist just means the context is already held, so we can spend session time on the actual work instead of explaining your life.

 References & further reading